Compensation After a Fire Truck Crash in Ada, OK

 - Pre-suit notice requirements

-- Statutory damages limits
+- Limitations on damages

-- Specific procedural requirements
+- Distinct procedural rules

 Volunteer Fire Department Considerations